 If you don’t wish to subscribe to e-mails from Prometric, click the slider on the bottom left of the screen (circled in red) before clicking “Save and Continue” (circled in red on the right).

-As you can see from the screenshot above, there are three separate parts to the exam.
-The exams do not have to be taken in sequential order.
-You can find out more about each section and how to pass them here.
+As you can see from the screenshot above, the exam has three separate parts.
+The exams do not have to be taken in sequential order, though.
+(Our website has information about each EA exam section, too.)

 Once you find the testing center that will work best for you, click “Schedule an Appointment” next to that center on the list.